Re Smith & Fawcett Ltd: Judgment

-The principles to be applied in cases where the articles of a company confer a discretion on directors. are, for present purposes, free from doubt.
-They must exercise their discretion bona fide in what they consider – not what a court may consider – is in the interests of the company, and not for any collateral purpose.
-The question, therefore, simply is whether on the true construction of the particular article the directors are limited by anything except their bona fide view as to the interests of the company.
+The principles to be applied in cases where the articles of a company confer a discretion on directors... are for the present purposes free from doubt.
+They must exercise their discretion bona fide in what they consider – not what a court may consider – is in the interests of the company and not for any collateral purpose.
+They must have regard to those considerations only which the articles on their true construction permit them to take into consideration.